Phenomenology of a Kinetic Higgs Portal: Introduction

 It is conceivable that a hidden sector exhibits a richer phenomenology~\cite{Gross:2017dan,Criado:2021trs} than parametrised by the minimal Higgs portal.
 Unless there are sizable non-linearities on the visible side~\cite{Brivio:2015kia}, when the hidden sector can be integrated out, it will by construction impart SMEFT-like patterns, even when the hidden sector is highly non-linear.
 We will see that these interactions are, in some sense, then maximally HEFT-like from the point of view of convergence (see also~\cite{Helset:2020yio}).
 Nonetheless, the phenomenology will be dominantly visible through the interactions of the Higgs boson, motivating the language of HEFT to capture these effects transparently, in particular when the hidden degrees of freedom are light~\cite{Anisha:2023ltp}.
 Furthermore, effective portal interactions will enlarge the model's parameter region, phenomenologically extending beyond the renormalisable correlation expectations.

-In this work, we aim to provide a first phenomenological exploration of momentum-dependent, effective portal interactions that extend the traditional portal interactions into the realm of effective field theory (such interactions have been considered more broadly in~\cite{Song:2023jqm,Song:2023lxf,Delaunay:2025lhl}).
-In particular, we focus on local momentum-dependent interactions in the hidden sector that are communicated to the visible sector in a standard way $\sim \Phi^\dagger \Phi$.
+In this work, we aim to provide a phenomenological exploration of momentum-dependent, effective portal interactions beyond leading order in the visible sector.
+These extend the traditional portal interactions into the realm of effective field theory.
+Such interactions have been considered more broadly in~\cite{Song:2023jqm,Song:2023lxf,Delaunay:2025lhl} from a bottom-up perspective.
+Conversely, such interactions have been motivated first in scenarios of Composite Scalar Dark Matter~\cite{Frigerio:2012uc}.
+In particular, we focus on local momentum-dependent interactions in the hidden sector that are communicated to the visible sector in a standard way $\sim \Phi^\dagger \Phi$ (with $\Phi$ denoting the SM Higgs doublet).
 Section~\ref{sec:momdep} gives a brief, qualitative motivation on how such interactions can appear in a range of strongly-interacting sectors.
 In Section~\ref{sec:collider}, we turn to collider probes of such interactions with a particular emphasis on how expected SM correlation patterns are affected by the virtual presence of such physics.
-This will single out four top production events as motivated candidates to investigate BSM physics more broadly, extending the results of \cite{Englert:2019zmt} into the region of a light propagating dark sector scalar.
-The presence of non-minimal interactions can also open up a tuned parameter region where invisible Higgs decays remain in agreement with current Higgs physics constraints.
-Whilst we do not attempt to provide a dynamic
+Non-minimal interactions

-explanation of how such cancellations can occur, we show that our indirect findings are robust in this parameter region.
+can also open up a parameter region where invisible Higgs decays remain in agreement with current Higgs physics constraints.
+These regions can be relevant for the aforementioned Composite Scalar Dark Matter theories.
 Finally, in Section~\ref{sec:cosm}, we clarify how the presence of such interactions can induce or modify a first-order phase transition in the early universe before concluding in Sec.~\ref{sec:conc}.